United States Regiments & Batteries > Massachusetts > 3rd Massachusetts Infantry Regiment

 March 15-16 Reconnoissance to Pollocksville

 April Co.
-“I” reunites with regiment
+“I” was reunited with regiment

 April 7-10 Expedition to relief of Little Washington